All applications must be submitted through the Electronic Residency Application

 All graduates of foreign medical schools must have passed Parts 1 and 2 of the U.S. Medical Licensing Examination (USMLE) prior to application.

-Interviews are scheduled beginning about the 1st of November.
+Interviews are scheduled beginning mid-October.
 Applications must be complete with all documents by October 15.
 A complete application includes the ERAS application, numerical USMLE scores, curriculum vitae, personal statement, dean's letter, official transcript, and three letters of recommendation.

 For more information about the Department of Diagnostic Radiology and Nuclear Medicine or to contact one of our radiologists, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).